sef-computin/DVitaD-Screensaver/README.md

     ```bash
     make vpksend
     ```
-    to send it to Vita directly
+    to send it to Vita directly (make sure you set the correct IP address in the Makefile)

  4. **Install VPK**